 The device has a battery life of 4 hours when used in theater mode and much longer when used as headphones.
 You’re able to use it while charging, which takes about 3 hours total.

-While the Avegant Glyph comes with an HDMI cable that works with a large selection of players (Blu-ray, DVD, PS4, Xbox, tablet, MacBook, lap top, PC, etc.), you’ll need a USB/HDMI to connect to a phone, which you can pick up for around $15 to $20 on Amazon.
+While the Avegant Glyph comes with an HDMI cable that works with a large selection of players (Blu-ray, DVD, PS4, Xbox, tablet, MacBook, lap top, PC, etc.), you’ll need a USB/HDMI to connect to a phone.
 Using the Glyph as headphones-only also requires an audio adapter cable.

 The warranty lasts 1 year, which begins on the shipment date if ordered directly from Avegant, or on the purchase date if ordered from a retailer.
 This is a limited warranty, so it only covers factory defects.
 They also offer a 30-day refund policy.
 The scope of this warranty is disappointing for the price, but you may be able to buy additional coverage through a third-party retailer.